Last updated on June 3rd, 2023 at 02:07 pm

 94. 12 Years a Slave (2013)

-12 Years a Slave is a 2013 historical period drama film based on the 1853 memoir of the same name by Solomon Northup.
-The film portrays the life of a free-born black man who is kidnapped and sold into slavery in the antebellum South where he struggled and experienced as a slave for 12 years before being rescued.
-The film won three Academy Awards in 2014, including Best Picture.
-Read the article
+Based on the 1853 memoir of the same name by Solomon Northup, the 2013 historical period drama film 12 Years a Slave is a story of Chiwetel Ejiofor, a free-born black man who is kidnapped and sold into slavery in the antebellum South where he struggles and experiences as a slave for 12 years before being rescued.
+The film won three Academy Awards in 2014, including Best Picture and Best Supporting Actress for Lupita Nyong’o’s portrayal of slave Patsey.
+Read more.

 95. Birdman (2014)

 Birdman is a 2014 American black comedy-drama film that follows the story of a washed-up actor, Riggan Thomson, who once played the superhero Birdman, as he tries to mount a comeback on Broadway.
 The film was shot in a stylized manner, appearing as one continuous take and blurring the lines between reality and fantasy.
-“Birdman” was a critical and commercial success, winning four Academy Awards, including Best Picture.
+Birdman was a critical and commercial success, winning four Academy Awards.

 96. Boyhood (2014)

-Boyhood 2014 was shot over a period of 12 years and follows the life of Mason Evans Jr. from age 6 to 18, as he grows up in Texas and experiences the joys and challenges of childhood, adolescence, and young adulthood.
+Boyhood 2014 was shot over a period of 12 years and follows the life of Mason Evans Jr. from age 6 to 18.
 The film is a unique and powerful examination of the passage of time, the meaning of family, and the experiences that shape who we are.
-Read the article
+Read more.

 97. Spotlight (2015)